 When a dog barks at you, your hypothalamus (small region at the base of your brain) will signal (alarm) your body.
 In turn, it is signaling your adrenal glands (present at the top of your kidney) to release adrenaline and cortisol.

-The hormone adrenaline increases your heart rate, raises your blood pressure and increase energy supplies.
+The hormone adrenaline increases your heart rate, raises your blood pressure, and increase energy supplies.
 Cortisol (stress hormone) on the other hand, increases the glucose level in the bloodstream, to supply excess requirement of energy for your brain and body cells to meet out the stressful situation.
-Additionally, cortisol halts certain function that is not important during the fight-or-flight situation.
-It affects immune system function, digestion, reproductive function, and growth process.
-Thus, excessive and consistent stress can raise blood pressure as well as affects your overall health.

 Stress level rises, so do your disease-promoting white blood cells level that may lead to progression of atherosclerosis, plaque rupture, and myocardial infarction.

 During high stress, your body releases hormones norepinephrine, which can cause the dispersal of bacterial biofilms from the arterial walls.
 This biofilm dispersal can suddenly break the plaque deposits triggering a heart attack.